chhe/livecli/docs/api_guide.rst

     >>> session.set_option("rtmp-rtmpdump", "/path/to/rtmpdump")

-See :func:`Streamlink.set_option` to see which options are available.
+See :func:`Livecli.set_option` to see which options are available.

 Examples